dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/0. Projects/Unspuervised Learning: Identify_Customer_Segments/README.md

 (Double-click this cell and replace this text with your own text, reporting your findings and decisions regarding clustering.
 Into how many clusters have you decided to segment the population?)

+A:

+As we can see from the above figure, the score decrease along with the clusters, but when clusters equal to , it goes slowly, so I took the "elbow" point which is

 ### Step 3.2: Apply All Steps to the Customer Data

 Now that you have clusters and cluster centers for the general population, it's time to see how the customer data maps on to those clusters.
 Take care to not confuse this for re-fitting all of the models to the customer data.
 Instead, you're going to use the fits from the general population to clean, transform, and cluster the customer data.
 In the last step of the project, you will interpret how the general population fits apply to the customer data.